 Registering the Robot for Beacon

 Before you can use the robot for welding on Beacon you will need to create the robot in your organization.
-Using the team that you created when you created your Beacon organization, if needed see creating your organization, you will create a new robot and use the registration code from the Beacon URCap to register the robot.
+If you have not created an organization within Beacon please do so now using the instructions for creating your organization.
+Using the team that you created when you created your Beacon organization you will create a new robot and use the registration code from the Beacon URCap to register the robot.

 Step-by-step instructions can be found here - Registering the Robot

 To enable the installation of the torch assembly onto the arm it's important that the arm be placed in the default start position.
 To accomplish this we are going to learn to create a part flow on the robot using the Beacon app.

 If you have not already done so, download the Beacon app onto a phone or tablet or access it on a computer via beacon.hirebotics.io.
 Before entering an email address, ensure that address has been added to the Beacon app by your company administrator.
 This will ensure that you are logging into your organization.

 Once you have logged in, navigate to the team where the robot has been registered and click on robots.
 Follow along in the video below to see how to create this simple first part flow.

 Now that the arm is in the home position you can install the Hirebotics Smart Puck system.
 This will already have attached to it the Tregaskiss gun mount for mounting the torch.